ErickRad/Seentence/README.md

 ## 🧠 Overview

-**Sentence** is a transformer-based neural network created to extract features from images and, through a context behind it, generate a coherent caption based on the vocabulary, combining advanced deep learning techniques.
+**Seentence** is a transformer-based neural network created to extract features from images and, through a context behind it, generate a coherent caption based on the vocabulary, combining advanced deep learning techniques.

 ### Why Sentence?